 One of the many difficult issues English students have to deal with is that of multi-word verbs.
-The accentual patterns of multi-word verbs are not as complex as their semantics, but some clarification is needed, nonetheless, especially when they come at the end of the IP, which affects the observance or not of the LLI rule.
+The accentual patterns of multi-word verbs are not as complex as their semantics, but some clarification is needed, nonetheless, especially when they come at the end of the IP, which might arouse doubts about the observance or not of the LLI rule.

 The first distinction to be made is between prepositional verbs and phrasal verbs.
 In the first case, the preposition which comes after the verb does not generally change the meaning of it and it is not accented.

-On the contrary, in phrasal verbs the particle following the verb tends to change its meaning and is normally stressed.
+On the contrary, in phrasal verbs the particle following the verb is normally an adverb and, therefore, is stressed.
+It also tends to change the meaning of the verb.

 However, this division is not clear cut.
 There are phrasal verbs where the meaning of the verb is not changed (e.g. go in/out) and prepositional verbs in which the meaning is much more idiomatic, as in the following example.

-This is probably why Martin Hewings (2007) talks about one-stress phrasal verbs (ˈdream of, ˈhear from, ˈlive for, etc.) and two-stress phrasal verbs (ˌhang aˈround, ˌget aˈlong, ˌcall ˈback, etc.).
+Probably to avoid any possible confussion is why Martin Hewings (2007) talks about one-stress phrasal verbs (ˈdream of, ˈhear from, ˈlive for, etc.) and two-stress phrasal verbs (ˌhang aˈround, ˌget aˈlong, ˌcall ˈback, etc.).

-Let’s now turn to a few examples of how the use of phrasal verbs involves the breaking of the LLI rule.
+Let’s now turn to a few examples of how the use of phrasal verbs to see it.

-As can be observed, in all the cases above the particle of the phrasal verb, despite being a function element, bears the nucleus of the IP.
+As can be observed, in all the cases above the particle of the phrasal verb -always an adverb- bears the nucleus of the IP.

 Another type of multi-word verb is the phrasal-prepositional verb, which has the following structure: lexical verb + adverbial particle + preposition.
 In this case, the main accent is placed on the adverbial particle too, as in

-(120) sound_loud_speaker I’m certainly not willing to put up with her.
+(120) I’m certainly not willing to put up with her.

-(122) sound_loud_speaker We failed because of the difficulties we came up against.
+(122) We failed because of the difficulties we came up against.

 Here is a naturally occurring example of the phrasal prepositional verb.